gloveboxes/prompt_flow_workshop/docs/azure_proxy.md

 # Event access to Azure AI resources

-You are following these instructions because you are participating in an event where the Azure AI resources are provided for you.
+You are following these instructions because you are participating in an event where the Azure AI resources for the workshop are provided for you.
 In this case, you'll be given an Azure AI Proxy Endpoint and a time bound API Key to access the Azure AI resources.

 You will perform the follow steps: